Verse Simmonds: Mixtapes and EPs (2012-2013)

 His April 2012 mixtape Sex Love & Hip Hop was hosted by DJ Drama, with other guest artists such as Yo Gotti, Kelly Rowland, Snoop Dogg and Akon.
 The third in his Sex Tape Chronicles series, Simmonds at the time called it his "biggest mixtape."
 In August 2012, he self-released A Sextape Chronicle, a six-track EP, and his October 2012 mixtape Fuck Your Feelings featured guest artists such as Red Cafe, Gucci Mane, and Young Jeezy.
 In late 2012, he contributed to studio sessions involving recording artist Omotola Jalade Ekeinde.

-Simmonds' track "Fully Loaded," featuring Young Jeezy, came out on June 11, 2013 on BuVision, and also that year Simmonds released the "Who U Wit" with features from Trouble and Yo Gotti.
+Simmonds' track "Fully Loaded," featuring Young Jeezy, came out on June 11, 2013, on BuVision, and also that year Simmonds released the "Who U Wit" with features from Trouble and Yo Gotti.
 Simmonds' mixtape Fuck Your Feelings 2 was released for free on June 12, 2013.
 His six track EP Circa 96: A Prelude to 1996 came out in August 2013 as a free mixtape.
-Drop FM gave it a score of 7/10 and a positive review, writing that Simmonds can "create a ’90s-inspired project that still sounds fresh and modern."
+Drop FM gave it a score of 7/10 and a positive review, writing that Simmonds can "create a '90s-inspired project that still sounds fresh and modern."
 The review opined the fact that Simmonds "stayed true to the 1996 concept by using traditional R&B sounds and a throwback vocal delivery," and "made songs that should be able to keep the listeners' attention throughout."
-Also in 2013, Simmonds' collaborated with Cap 1 on a mixtape titled Champagne Poets.
+Also in 2013, Simmonds' collaborated with rapper Cap 1 on a mixtape titled Champagne Poets.
 Released in November 2013, it featured artists such as 2 Chainz and Travis Porter.